Emotions are much like waves, we can’t stop them from coming but we can choose which one to surf. – Jonathan Martensson

 You should use your emotional fortress in times of great emotional difficulty where you require that extra support to help steady and point you in the right direction.
 Therefore instead of reacting emotionally in limiting ways to the events and circumstances in your life, take some time to remove yourself from your circumstances and step into your emotional fortress, which will help provide you with the answers and guidance you need to respond in positive and optimal ways.

 The types of seeds you plant in your mind grow throughout the day.
 For better or worse, they will influence your perceptions of reality.
-You must therefore choose seeds that will promote positive emotional growth to help you make the most of your day and the opportunities that are presented before you.
+You must, therefore, choose seeds that will promote positive emotional growth to help you make the most of your day and the opportunities that are presented to you.

 Whenever you are feeling emotionally under the weather, it’s always important and very helpful to calm yourself by breathing consciously.
 Simply, breathe-in for five counts, and exhale for five more counts, while maintaining your concentration purely on your breath.